Skip links

 Media literacy scholar Paul Mihailidis to visit Australia

-This month AMLA members will host leading U.S. media literacy scholar, Paul Mihailidis.
-Dr Mihailidis is a professor of civic media and journalism and Special Advisor to the provost at Emerson College in Boston and faculty chair and director of the Salzburg Academy on Media and Global
+This month AMLA members hosted leading U.S. media literacy scholar, Paul Mihailidis.
+Dr Mihailidis is a professor of civic media and journalism and Special Advisor to the provost at Emerson College in Boston and faculty chair and director of the Salzburg Academy on Media and Global Change.

 Safer Internet Day: Together for a better internet